orthanc-mirrors/orthanc-book/Sphinx/source/faq/improving-interface.rst

-staff...) **might expect an user interface that is more user-friendly than Orthanc Explorer**, and/or that integrates more features (such as sorting resources, access control lists, tagging images, beautiful layout, tunable anonymization, modification of instances...).
+staff...) **might expect an user interface that is more user-friendly than Orthanc Explorer**, and/or that integrates more features (such as sorting resources, access control lists, tagging images, beautiful layout, tunable anonymization, modification of instances, paging if many patients, handling of timeouts...).
 If you need such a more advanced `user experience
 <https://en.wikipedia.org/wiki/User_experience>`__ so that Orthanc
 better fits your clinical workflow, you will have to develop a separate, custom Web interface on the top of the :ref:`rest`, maybe as